 Italian prosecco is as popular a choice of fizz as traditional champagne or cava.
-Read the BBC Good Food review of 10 best bottles under £25 and find your new favourite sparkling wine…
+Read the BBC Good Food review of the best bottles under £25 and find your new favourite sparkling wine…

 Aldi Valdobbiadene Prosecco Superiore NV, £7.99

 Probably the best value prosecco on the market.
 Though there’s quite a bit of sweetness, it’s light, clean and not in any way cloying.
 The creamy slightly yeasty finish gives it a note of sophistication.
 Buy from Aldi.